nahidkishore/Build_AWS_Terraform/README.md

 Welcome back to your Terraform journey.

-In the previous tasks, you have learned about the basics of Terraform, its configuration file, and creating an EC2 instance using Terraform.
-Today, we will explore more about Terraform and create multiple resources.
+We will explore more about Terraform and create multiple resources.

 ##